 MRI-Guided Radiation and Its Benefits

-For certain tumors, it provides an advantage over current radiation techniques because it adjusts to changes in the tumor’s position in real time — allowing for the higher radiation dose with incredible focus.
+For certain tumors it provides an advantage over current radiation techniques because it adjusts to changes in the tumor’s position in real time, allowing for the higher radiation dose with incredible focus.
 Prostate tumors are a moving target, so there is a great advantage to mapping its location at the moment of treatment.

-Now results from 15 patients are being reported by MSK radiation oncologist and prostate cancer specialist Victoria Brennan at the annual meeting of the American Society for Radiation Oncology (ASTRO).
+Results from 15 patients receiving the treatment were reported by MSK radiation oncologist and prostate cancer specialist Victoria Brennan at the annual meeting of the American Society for Radiation Oncology (ASTRO).
 Despite the high radiation doses, the patients did not suffer noticeable side effects — suggesting the new approach is safe and effective.

 MSK radiation oncologists have now treated more than 100 people with this technique.
 They are currently enrolling patients in a phase 2 clinical trial to see if the high-dose method can prevent intermediate-risk prostate cancer from returning.

 Which Prostate Cancer Patients Can Benefit From MRI-Guided Radiotherapy?

 This treatment is suited to Alexandros’ specific type of prostate tumor — a dominant intraprostatic lesion (DIL), which is visible on an MRI and confined to one spot in the prostate.
 These cancers tend to be aggressive and have a high rate of recurrence in the same spot.
 An extra-high dose of radiation could prevent the cancer from coming back.

 MSK’s MR-Linac system uses a single device to take images and deliver radiation, allowing doctors to make real-time adjustments to the radiation beam based on slight changes in the tumor’s shape or position.